bump-sh/docs/src/_help/publish-documentation/deploy-and-release-management.md

 ### Deploy from the dashboard

-To deploy a new API document from the dashboard, you first need to go to the settings of that documentation.
+To deploy a new API document from the dashboard, you first need to go to the settings of a documentation.

 From there, you will find the "Deploy new version" button, which will allow you to choose the file to upload and, if the documentation has branches, the branch to deploy it on.